1992 World Series: Game 1

 Braves fans had plenty to worry about in regard to both starting pitchers.
-Tom Glavine's post-season career had been less than stellar, including giving up eight runs in the second inning of Game 6 of the NLCS against Pittsburgh.
+Tom Glavine's postseason career had been less than stellar, including giving up eight runs in the second inning of Game 6 of the NLCS against Pittsburgh.
 Entering Game 1, Glavine's career post-season record was 1–5 despite two starts where he had pitched well and only given up one earned run each time.
 Glavine was 0–2 in those starts.

 In addition to Glavine's struggles in the postseason, the Braves would be facing their nemesis from the previous postseason.

-In the offseason, the Blue Jays signed the MVP of the 1991 World Series, Jack Morris, away from the Minnesota Twins.
-The Braves were more than familiar with Morris' work, as he had defeated them twice in three starts and only allowed a total of three runs.
+Before the 1992 season, the Blue Jays signed the MVP of the 1991 World Series, Jack Morris.
+The Braves were more than familiar with Morris' work, as he had defeated them twice in three starts and only allowed three runs.
 One of the victories came in the decisive seventh game, where Morris pitched a ten-inning complete game shutout.
-Morris' fortunes in 1992, however, were quite the opposite.
+Morris' results in 1992, however, were quite the opposite.
 Despite leading the Blue Jays with 21 wins in the regular season, Morris had not performed well in the postseason.
-He lost one of his two starts in the 1992 American League Championship Series despite throwing a complete game and took a no-decision in the other despite giving up five early runs.
+He lost one of his two starts in the 1992 ALCS despite throwing a complete game and took a no-decision in his other start giving up five runs.

 Toronto's other big offensive acquisition had been veteran Dave Winfield, who entered his 20th season in 1992 having yet to win a World Series ring.
-Winfield, primarily just the team's designated hitter by this point, paid dividends by recording his best batting average and runs batted in numbers in several years and added two home runs in the ALCS.
+Winfield, primarily the team's designated hitter, paid dividends by recording his best batting average and runs batted in numbers in several years and hit two home runs in the ALCS.
 His presence in the lineup was one that manager Cito Gaston wanted to keep, which forced some maneuvering of the lineup for the games to be played in Atlanta under National League rules; Winfield's natural position was right field, which was manned by All-Star Joe Carter during the season.
 Therefore, for Game 1, Winfield was inserted into Carter's place in the outfield.
 Carter, in turn, played first base in place of normal starter John Olerud.

+Both teams had early scoring opportunities but could not cash in on them.
+In the bottom of the first inning, Braves center fielder and lead off hitter Otis Nixon singled and stole second.
+After Jeff Blauser tried and failed to advance him on a bunt, Nixon reached third on a groundout by Terry Pendleton.
+Morris, however, struck out David Justice to end the inning.
+Toronto responded in the next half inning with Winfield reaching on a single.
+After Glavine struck out Candy Maldonado and got Kelly Gruber to pop out, Pat Borders singled to put two runners on.
+Glavine got out of the inning, though, by inducing Manuel Lee to ground into a fielder's choice that retired Borders at second.